dragGH102/santiment-react-redux-api-demo/README.md

 - graphql/apollo integrated
 - for simplicity, component names, tests and eventual unused selectors from the original repo have been kept as-is

+> You need to rename .env.sample to .env and get an API key for the project to work Then run via yarn/npm install -> npm start

 # original readme

 <img src="https://raw.githubusercontent.com/flexdinesh/react-redux-boilerplate/master/app/components/Header/images/banner.jpg" alt="react redux boilerplate banner" align="center" />